shimaa83/DEA-Repo/README.md

 ## Data Police shootings dataset

 - determine gender and race who is most shooting
 -  determine  the most city and state which peple have been shooted
-- find the most armed usded in shooting
+- find the most armed used in shooting
 - find the most year people shooted in
+- and so on

 ## Retail Data Analytics
 - determine the best store in weekly sales
 -  determine  the bset str type in weekly sales
 - find  the relation between holiday and weekly sales,between holiday and fuel price and between weekly sales and temp
+- and so on

 ## Tech